A polymer model for the quantitative reconstruction of 3d chromosome architecture from Hi-C and GAM data: Acknowledgments

-GLT is grateful to the iSSB and the IPhT for giving him access to their computing facilities.
 This work was supported by the "IDI 2013" project funded by the IDEX Paris-Saclay, ANR-11-IDEX-0003-02.
+G.L.T. is grateful to the iSSB and the IPhT for giving him access to their computing facilities.